Cooks.com RECIPE SEARCH

 fresh sage

-4 cans College Inn chicken broth (may use low sodium)
+4 cans College Inn chicken broth (I use low sodium)

 Pour generous amount of olive oil to cover bottom of a stock pot.